qgevoeco/qgevoeco.github.io/_posts/2023-05-02-RAHSS-opportunity.md

   teaser: Cmac_female_v_Botello_bioRender.png
 ---

-Are you a high school student in the Auburn area that is interested in Science?
+Are you a high school student (currently in 9-11th grade) in the Auburn area that is interested in Science?
 Want to earn a summer stipend of up to $3,600?

 We are inviting you to join us on the Auburn University campus to develop and conduct a biology research project in the lab of [Dr. Matthew Wolak](https://www.auburn.edu/cosam/departments/biology/biology-faculty/wolak/index.htm).
 Come, be part of __BEETLES__ (**B**eetle **E**volution **E**quips **T**eachers and **L**earners through **E**ngaging in **S**cience)!